 Dropouts: Another significant barrier is dropout rates.
 According to Table 4, dropout rates are notably higher among the Chenchu, Gond, and Kolam communities and comparably lower among the Lambadi and Koya communities.
 Most dropouts occur during secondary education, particularly after the 10th grade.
 Financial challenges faced by tribal households are a primary reason for these dropouts.
 Deputy Director of Tribal Welfare-ITDA, noted that “students from the Gond and Kolam communities often drop out because of their economic conditions and work as wage labourers.
 He emphasized a lack of motivation and parental support as critical barriers to educational success”.
 Additionally, Cultural aspects play a role, particularly for the Gond and Kolam communities, who fear that sending their children to urban areas for higher education may lead to cultural contamination.
 For instance, a student from the Gond community in 11th grade stated, “My parents will not send me to pursue graduation because they think I might marry someone from another caste and become influenced by mainstream culture”, which demonstrates how ingrained cultural practices can hinder educational attainment for these tribal communities.
 Similarly, among the Chenchu community, dropout rates are largely attributed to financial circumstances.
 Lingaiah, a member of the Chenchu community, stated, “Once our children grow up, they work with us and drop out of school to support the family.”

-Table 4: % of Dropout rates among Tribal Communities
+Table 4. % of Dropout rates among Tribal Communities